 Qantas’ terms and conditions specifically forbid you from selling points—even between family members who would otherwise be eligible for family transfers—and if you abuse family transfers of points by using it as a tool to buy and sell points from all and sundry, recent reports are that Qantas is fairly quickly looking at accounts that look suspicious.

-For accounts they find suspicious and that cannot prove the transfer was legitimate, they will either cancel the transfer, the flights booked with the points or the frequent flyer account entirely.
+For accounts they find suspicious and that cannot prove the transfer was legitimate, they will either cancel the transfer, the flights you booked with the points, and/or your frequent flyer membership entirely, along with your remaining balance.
+Don’t do it, folks!

 Frequently asked questions